-Preoperative scrub to clean the operative area 3 days prior to surgery as well as the morning of surgery
+Hibiclens - Preoperative scrub to clean the operative area 3 days prior to surgery as well as the morning of surgery.

-22g 2% ointment applied to both nostrils with a q tip twice a day starting 5 days before surgery.
-This will remove bacteria that can shed from your nose and cause an infection.
+Mupirocin - 22g 2% ointment apply to both nostrils with a q tip twice a day starting 5 days before surgery, this will prevent bacteria from your nose causing an infection.

 Outpatient physical therapy script

 Medications after surgery:

 Tylenol Extra Strength 1000mg every 8 hours by mouth (#120 pills, 1 refill)

 This is over the counter and is your first line medication for pain control.
 This should be taken around the clock every 8 hours for at least the first 2 weeks to help with pain control.
 Do not exceed more than 3000mg of Tylenol in a 24 hour period.